xrazis/haris.razis.com/content/posts/cappadocia.md

 Christos agent, who unfortunately was sick and on a leave.
 Luckily, he was kind enough to call the right person at the insurance company and get him to issue us a green card as fast as possible.

-Should my technologically illiterate friend have an online insurance, we could have done this ourselves and almost instantly.
+Should my technologically illiterate friend have had an online insurance, we could have done this ourselves and almost instantly.

 {{< figure src="/blog/cappadocia/20241014_090841.webp"